-Getting There: There are two trains an hour (one an hour on Sunday) going from London Victoria to Seaford, changing at Lewes.
-The journey time is 1 hour 27-34 minutes.
-There are two direct trains hourly back from Eastbourne to Victoria (only one on Sunday, change at Brighton for the other).
+Getting There: Two trains an hour (one an hour on Sunday) go from London Victoria to Seaford, changing at Lewes.
+The journey time is 1 hour, 27-34 minutes.
+There are two direct trains hourly from Eastbourne to Victoria (only one on Sunday, change at Brighton for the other).
 The journey time is one hour 29 minutes.
-If you are driving you can park at Seaford or Exceat and get a bus back at the end of the walk from Eastbourne.
+If you are driving, you can park at Seaford or Exceat and get a bus back at the end of the walk from Eastbourne.
 You can also park in Lewes and catch trains to Seaford and back from Eastbourne.

 OS Landranger Map: 199

 OS Explorer Map: 123